Van Plows Into Barcelona Tourist Spot, Killing Multiple People

 — Josh Caplan (@joshdcaplan) August 17, 2017

 This Sky News clip shows the breaking moments after a “massive crash” that has taken place in a touristy area of Barcelona, Spain.
-CNN reports that the incident occurred in the popular (and now closed-off) Las Ramblas area, where at least thirteen people were killed and several more injured after a van drove straight into a crowd.
-Reuters also reports that two armed men entered a nearby eatery following the crash, and there’s been no word on whether the vehicle’s driver has been apprehended.
+CNN reports that the incident occurred in the popular (and now closed-off) Las Ramblas area, where at least three people were killed and dozens more injured after a van drove straight into a crowd.
+Reuters also reports that two armed men entered a nearby eatery following the crash, and police are currently searching for the van’s driver, as this CNN video shows.

+Video shows police in #Barcelona walking through an alleyway after deadly terror attack https://t.co/vkzWw2gJLh pic.twitter.com/tunmrzG4cY

 At this stage, police tell CNN that the incident is “most likely” terror related in nature.
 Photos from the scene also indicate that the attack occurred near a Kosher restaurant called Maccabi.
 Reuters further adds that the driver is believed to have “fled on foot” and that the affected crowd contained “dozens” of people.
 An investigation has commenced, and authorities have closed nearby train stations while asking people to avoid the area.